 - Seeking relationships, friendships, things, and food instead of God.

 - People-pleasing and performing for acceptance and approval

 The Path Forward

-None of these approaches helped me to prosper in my growth or healing.
+None of these approaches helped me to prosper in my spiritual growth or healing.

 In the end, they only made things worse.

-Once I decided to move forward in my emotional, physical, and spiritual journeys, I had to declutter my mind and soul.
+Once I decided to move forward, I knew that I had to declutter my mind and soul.

 The process was more involved and more difficult than I ever could have expected.

 I had to prune people, thinking patterns, habits, and behaviors that I had come to rely on.
 I chose to discard my worldly wisdom and seek God's truths.

 During the growth and healing process, there will come a point when we understand that what used to protect us, no longer serves us.
 Even with this knowledge, the transition to healthier functioning is hard.